jolman009/literati-library/legal/terms-of-service.md

 ## Intellectual Property Rights

 ### Our Content
-- The Literati application, including its design, features, and functionality, is owned by us
+- The ShelfQuest application, including its design, features, and functionality, is owned by us
 - Our trademarks, logos, and service marks are our property
 - You may not use our intellectual property without written permission